 Alipay

-1. Download the Alipay app – it’s available for Android and Apple devices.
+- Download the Alipay app – it’s available for Android and iOS devices.

 As for WeChat, you don’t need to link a Chinese bank account to use WeChat Pay, just add your credit card details.
 However, it only accepts foreign credit cards, not debit cards.
 And you can only use WeChat Pay in stores, not to send red envelopes to friends and family.